Gotham City: Mayors

 The first Gotham mayor depicted in comics was in Detective Comics #68 (October 1942).
-Theodore Cobblepot, great grandfather of the Penguin, was mayor in the late nineteenth century.
-An unnamed mayor ran afoul of the Court of Owls in 1914 and was killed by them.
+Theodore Cobblepot, great-grandfather of the Penguin, was mayor in the late 19th century.
+An unnamed mayor encountered the Court of Owls in 1914 and was killed by them.
 Archibald Brewster was mayor during the Great Depression.
 Mayor Thorndike was killed by the Made of Wood killer in 1948.
 Mayor Aubrey James was a contemporary of Thomas Wayne who was stabbed to death.
 Mayor Jessop was in office shortly after the Wayne murders.
 A man named Falcone was purportedly mayor during the earliest days of Batman's career.
 Shortly after, Mayor Wilson Klass directed the GCPD to turn a blind eye to Batman's activities after Batman saved his daughter.
-Mayor Hill was in office when the Joker debuted, and a man named Gill was mayor early in Batman's career, as was former police commissioner Grogan.
+Hamilton Hill was in office when the Joker debuted, and a man named Gill was mayor early in Batman's career, as was former police commissioner Grogan.
 An unnamed bald mayor was killed by a villain known as Midnight.
 Men named Carfax, Bradley Stokes, Sheppard, Taylor, and Hayes all served as mayor.
 Mayor Charles Chesterfield was killed by a sentient fat-eating blob of grease.